 On August 31, 2020 the TSX accepted a notice of intention to conduct a normal course issuer bid from Urbana to purchase up to 3,754,840 of its own Class A shares (the "2020 NCIB"), representing 10% of the public float, pursuant to TSX rules.
 Purchases under the 2020 NCIB were permitted starting on September 4, 2020, and will terminate on the earlier of September 3, 2021, the date Urbana completes its purchases pursuant to the notice of intention to conduct a normal course issuer bid filed with the TSX or the date of notice by Urbana of termination of the bid.
-As at September 30, 2020, Urbana had purchased and cancelled 681,300 Class A shares pursuant to the 2020 NCIB at an average purchase price of \$2.49 per Class A share.
+The Class A shares purchased under the 2020 NCIB must be cancelled.
+As at December 31, 2020, Urbana had purchased and cancelled 3,626,500 Class A shares pursuant to the 2020 NCIB at an average purchase price of \$2.58 per Class A shares.